-We generally recognize revenue upon shipment of products to the distributor for the following reasons (based on paragraph 6 of SFAS 48, Revenue Recognition When Right of Return Exists):
+We generally recognize revenue upon shipment of products to the distributor for the following reasons (based on ASC 605-15-25-1 Revenue Recognition - Products - Recognition - Sales of Products When Right of Return Exists):

 - (1) Our price is fixed and determinable at the date of sale.
-We do not offer special payment terms, price protection or price adjustments to distributors where we recognize revenue upon shipment - (2) Our distributors are obligated to pay us and this obligation is not contingent on resale of the our products - (3) The distributor's obligation is unchanged in the event of theft or physical destruction or damage to the products - (4) Our distributors have stand-alone economic substance apart from our relationship - (5) We do not have any obligations for future performance to directly bring about the resale of the our products by the distributor - (6) The amount of future returns can be reasonably estimated.
+We do not offer special payment terms, price protection or price adjustments to distributors where we recognize revenue upon shipment - (2) Our distributors are obligated to pay us and this obligation is not contingent on the resale of our products - (3) The distributor's obligation is unchanged in the event of theft or physical destruction or damage to the products - (4) Our distributors have stand-alone economic substance apart from our relationship - (5) We do not have any obligations for future performance to directly bring about the resale of our products by the distributor - (6) The amount of future returns can be reasonably estimated.
 We have the ability and the information necessary to track inventory sold to and held at our distributors.
-We maintain a history of returns and have the ability to estimate the stock rotation returns on a quarterly basis
+We maintain a history of returns and have the ability to estimate the stock rotation returns on a quarterly basis.